 "Well, we are not bound for Rohan," his leader said confidently.

-"We won't be able to avoid the country entirely, remember," Maevodh spoke up.
+"'Course we are, remember?"
+Maevodh spoke up.
 "We haven't much choice in routes, with this wagon.
 The passes are treacherous through the Misty Mountains, and we won't want to be in Dunland long enough to take the southern route through Gondor.
 Best we cut through Rohan at the Gap.
 Take a rest in Edoras, then move on eastward.
 That's if the family still wants to make for Minas Tirith."

 "There you are, then," Maevodh replied smugly.
 "We'll be traveling through Rohan sure as anything."